danielmcquillen/validibot-validators/README.md

 ### Django Configuration

-Configure the core platform to use Docker validators:
+Configure the core platform to use Docker-based advanced validators:

 ```python
 # settings/local.py or settings/production.py